rezwanh001/rezwanh001/README.md

 ---
 ### Hi there 👋

-I am a researcher in AI, Machine Learning, Deep Learning, and Computer Vision.
-I am interested in *generalizable, adaptable and transferable AI*.
-See my [homepage](https://rezwanh001.github.io/) or [Google Scholar](https://scholar.google.com/citations?hl=en&user=HaI-oFUAAAAJ) for more about me and my research.

 I am an MASc student in the Department of Electrical and Computer Engineering (ECE) at the [University of Waterloo (UW)](https://uwaterloo.ca/), Canada.

 Currently, I am conducting research in the [Centre for Pattern Analysis and Machine Intelligence (CPAMI)](https://uwaterloo.ca/centre-pattern-analysis-machine-intelligence/) Lab, focusing on Multi-Modal Machine Learning (MMML) and Large Language Models (LLMs).

+I am also interested in *generalizable, adaptable, and transferable AI*.
+See my [homepage](https://rezwanh001.github.io/) or [Google Scholar](https://scholar.google.com/citations?hl=en&user=HaI-oFUAAAAJ) for more about me and my research.

 <!-- [![rezwanh001's github stats](https://github-readme-stats.vercel.app/api?username=rezwanh001)](https://github.com/anuraghazra/github-readme-stats) -->